Interested-Deving-1896/puppy-linux-kernel-maker/README.md

-This is a just a simple custom kernel for Puppy Linux How to use this:
+This is a just a simple online tool for creating custom kernel for Puppy Linux

+How to use this:
 * Fork this repo
 * Edit .config files